 - 1. Proposed changes to the Policy and Procedure Manual are submitted to the Executive Director with supported reasoning for the changes by the Director/Human Resources and Business Management. - 2.
 The Executive Director reviews the proposed changes, provides input, and provides approval to proceed in the policy review and approval process. - 3.
 The Director/Human Resources and Business Management makes any necessary revisions and submits proposed policy changes to the university Office of General Counsel for review and comment. - 4.
 The Director/Human Resources and Business Management reviews Counsel input with the Executive Director. - a.
 The Director/Human Resources and Business Management makes policy revisions based on feedback from the Executive Director. - 5.
 Final approval of all polices is at the discretion and the responsibility of the Executive Director. - 6.
 The Director/Human Resources and Business Management submits changes to the Union Corporation Board (UCB) along with a summary description of the changes for review and comment. - a.
-Policies are considered approved but do not become effective until reviewed by UCB. - b.
 The Director/Human Resources and Business Management may address UCB comments as requested. - 7.
 Upon completion of step 6 and prior to the implementation date: - a.
 A meeting to introduce the policy and procedure changes is held for Union employees; - b.
 Changes are posted for electronic access with alternative formats available. - c.
 Employees acknowledge receipt of policy changes. - i.
 The signed notification is maintained in the employee's personnel file.